Yosna/Multi-Model-AI-Text-Generator/README.md

 ## Configuration

 All behavior is driven by a single `config.json` file.
+You can edit this file manually or use the user-friendly [Configuration Editor](#configuration-editor).

 <details>
 <summary><b>Example</b> <code>config.json</code> (<i>click to expand</i>)</summary>